anko/partser/readme.markdown

 # partser [![](https://img.shields.io/npm/v/partser.svg?style=flat-square)](https://www.npmjs.com/package/partser) [![](https://img.shields.io/travis/anko/partser.svg?style=flat-square)](https://travis-ci.org/anko/partser) [![](https://img.shields.io/david/anko/partser.svg?style=flat-square)](https://david-dm.org/anko/partser)

-Partser is a combinatory parsing library for JavaScript with a focus on being *ridiculously* flexible and modular.
-Among other things, it—

- - can modify its own parsing logic *in the middle of parsing*,
- - passes an environment object to parsers,
- - can create nested sub-environments during parsing, and
- - lets you easily implement your own custom primitive parsers or combinators.
+Partser is a combinatory parsing library for JS, for writing LL(∞) parsers made of other parsers.
+It is *ridiculously flexible*: Your parsers can modify their parsing logic even during parsing, by introducing, redefining, or modifying sub-parsers inside nested scoped environments, even based on partial parse results.

-If you are looking for a combinatory parsing library that is similar but friendlier and without these advanced features, try [Parsimmon](https://github.com/jneen/parsimmon), which this project was originally forked from.
+If you'd prefer a more abstract API and don't need advanced features like environments, try [Parsimmon](https://github.com/jneen/parsimmon), which this project was forked from.

-## Example
+## Motivating example

 Here's a demonstration of a string literal parser that reads the quote symbol that it should use from the environment object passed by the caller: